scalable-react/scalable-react-boilerplate/README.md

 It was created by several of the members of the Udacity Alumni product infrastructure team, including:
 * [Ryan Collins](https://github.com/RyanCCollins)
 * [Andreas Daiminger](https://github.com/adai183)
+*
+Many thanks to the team behind [React Boilerplate](https://github.com/mxstbr/react-boilerplate), especially @maxstbr for setting a standard for the level of quality we in the React community can all learn from.
+Many of the ideas used here were reverse engineered from the same project.